sitespeedio/sitespeed.io/test/server/README.txt

-The node statit server used is: https://github.com/cloudhead/node-static/
+The node static server used is: https://github.com/cloudhead/node-static/